KIT-IAI/pyWATTS/README.md

 # Citation
 If you use this framework in a scientific publication please cite the corresponding paper:

-If you use this model please cite the corresponding paper:

 >Heidrich, Benedikt, A. Bartschat, Marian Turowski, Oliver Neumann, Kaleb Phipps, Stefan Meisenbacher, Kai Schmieder, Nicole Ludwig, R. Mikut and V. Hagenmeyer. “pyWATTS: Python Workflow Automation Tool for Time Series.”
 (2021). ). arXiv:2106.10157. http://arxiv.org/abs/2106.10157